TrishaSrikanth-459/DeployStega/routing/namespace/namespace.md

        - Receiver must scroll down to the desired comment on the page.

 ### Notes
-- Comment creation, editing, or deletion does not alter the identifier.
+- Comment editing does not alter the identifier.
 - Identifier-changing operations such as repository transfer are **assumed not to occur** within the experimental scope.